styopdev/multiPicker/README.md

 #### How to use

-There are ceveral ways for multipicker plugin installation:
+There are several ways for multipicker plugin installation:

 + using npm:   `npm install multipicker`